cormullion/Thebes.jl/docs/src/objects.md

 There are many choices you can make about how to draw the faces and the vertices of an object.

-### Using gfunctions
+### Writing gfunctions

-The gfunction for `pin` can be used to choose a rendering style for an object.
+The gfunction for `pin(o::Object)` determines the rendering style for an object.

-Here's a simple example:
+Here's a simple example of a custom gfunction:

 ```@example
 using Thebes, Luxor # hide